Epilepsy: Type of Seizures and Their Symptoms

 Based on the type of behavior and brain activity, seizures are divided into two broad categories: generalized and partial (also called local or focal).
 Classifying the type of seizure helps physicians diagnose whether or not a patient has epilepsy.

 Generalized seizures are produced by electrical impulses from throughout the entire brain, whereas partial seizures are produced (at least initially) by electrical impulses in a relatively small part of the brain.
 The part of the brain generating the seizures is sometimes called the focus.
-The most common types of seizures are listed below:

 (Produced by the entire brain)